Georgia Junior High Program

 - Contact Us when you have your team and sponsor and are ready to start your program.
 You’ll be placed in touch with your Regional Representative who will help guide you through the next steps.

 - Order your free educational items.
 They can be used to remind the students at your school about safe driving.
 Educational items and resource materials may be reordered each school year!

 - You’ll also receive a handy calendar full of activity ideas, a how to get started guide, a DVD with lots of resources and a survey with instructions.

 - Ask your teacher/sponsor to administer the survey (from welcome folder) by following the instructions provided and return them to us.

 - We’ll keep a record of the surveys so we can evaluate the impact your team is making in your community and make the program better.

 - Use the activity calendar (provided in the welcome folder) and plan out activities for the entire year.
 You can also look at the online activity ideas and see what other schools are doing on our social media pages.

-- Make sure to let us know what you are doing by completing an activity form and posting on the TDS Facebook wall, Instagram (must tag @teensdriverseat), Twitter (must tag @teensdriverseat), or Pinterest (must tag @teensdriverseat).
+- Make sure to let us know what you are doing by completing an activity form and posting on the TDS Facebook wall, Instagram (must tag @teensdriverseat), or Twitter (must tag @teensdriverseat).